“FENWAY'S BEST PLAYERS”

 #5 TURK EDWARDS T

 Turk was a fixture on the front line, playing 710 of a possible 720 minutes.
 But the Redskins struggled as a team, finishing 5-5-2 in 1933, 6-6 in 1934 and 2-8-1 in 1935.
-They crafted a 7-5 record in 1936, which was good enough for an Eastern Division title and appearance in the NFL championship game.
+They crafted a 7-5 record in 1936, which was good enough for an Eastern Division title and appearance in the NFL championship game which they lost to the Packers.

 After a ling illness, Turk Edwards passed away at his home, on January 12, 1973, in Kirkland, Washington at age 65.